 If you want to specialize your studies, you can pursue the Concentration in Mobility Design within the Product Design program.
-This concentration provides students with critical skills to excel in the dynamic mobility industry, focusing on the design of things that help people get around—ranging from automobiles, boats, and planes to recreational vehicles, drones, and beyond.
-By learning the latest multimodal prototyping, digital surface modeling, visualization tools, and fabrication technologies, students gain a competitive edge in the field.
-Located at the heart of a thriving mobility industry, we offers unparalleled access to real-world experiences, ensuring a well-rounded and adaptable foundation for future careers in mobility design.
+This concentration builds the critical skills needed to excel in the rapidly evolving mobility industry, focusing on the design of products and systems that help people move, ranging from automobiles, boats, and planes to recreational vehicles, drones, and emerging mobility technologies.

 Course Name